LenchenL/documentation/UniGuide/UniGuide.md

 >This step is relevant only for **CAM** Portal deployment

-In this step we set up parameters that a script file will need to populate your database with data.
+In this step we set up parameters that a scenario file will need in order to populate your database with data.

 1. Find the run_params.bat file in the repository you have downloaded to your local machine (src -> Trimedx.Healthcare.DB -> CAMInserts -> run_params.bat)
 2. Open this file with Notepad or any other text editor
 ![runparam](images/runparam.png)
-3. Set the parameters you use, including the Database name you added above
+3. Substitute the sample parameters in the file with the parameters you use, including the Database name you added above
 4. Save changes using **Ctrl + S** shortcut

 ---